 }

-Also, check out this JSFiddle for complete working sample.
+Also, please take a look at this JSFiddle for complete working code.

 —-